Siftah/get_iplayer/instructions.md

 3. **Replace the current script**

-    Back up the current script that you located above and replace it with the downloaded script.
-Be sure it has same name as the current script (with or without a .pl extension).
+    Back up the current script that you located above and replace it with the new downloaded script.
+Be sure to give the new script file the same name as the current script (Windows:  _get\_iplayer.pl_, Linux/OSX:  _get\_iplayer_ ).

     If you're on Linux/OSX, you may want to ensure the new script is executable by running the following command from a shell prompt: